 That isn’t a random detail.
 It’s about me.
 Cox, belatedly, admitted so in a tweet — while claiming, improbably given the close resemblance of his script to my book in multiple places, that he’d never heard of me until I called him out for his plagiarism on Twitter.

 And incredibly (or not), the lightly veiled reference to me comes in yet another example of Jesse Cox’s paraphrase plagiarism.
 Look at them side by side:

-The odds that Cox just happened to have the same ideas in exactly the same order that I put them in my book is nil.
+The odds that Cox independently just happened to have those exact same ideas (talking about Butler’s place in historical memory through the lenses of conspiracy theorists and the Marines, namechecking both the Medals of Honor and an obscure marching cadence3, and then contrasted that to the very different image of him overseas, especially in Haiti) in the exact same order that I put them in my book — and then just happened to mention me, in the exact same spot in the sequence on that exact same page that my first mention of going to Haiti appears — is nil.
 There is more of a chance that Smedley Butler dug himself out of his grave, booked a ticket to wherever these podcasters live, and whispered those sentences to Cox in person, than that he would have randomly and independently put together that chain himself.
 (The “article” he is referring to was likely the pre-publication excerpt of Gangsters published in Rolling Stone, which I believe contains all the material he stole.)